supercrypta/supercrypta/README.md

 ETH and ETH tokes = 0x4c77a2A8a570D0066A57a5Cf58bE590e7b9D1A5c

-ᕕ( ᐛ )ᕗ

 <a href="https://itunes.apple.com/us/app/supercrypta/id1299563325?ls=1&amp;mt=12">
   <img border="0" height="60" alt="Download on AppStore" src="DownloadIco.png">
 </a>

-All data is from CoinMarketCap
+All cryptocurrency data is from CoinMarketCap